Benefits of Demat Account

-Here are some key advantages of opening a demat account:
+Below are the important features and advantages of opening a demat account

 1. Lower risks

 While dealing with physical securities, risks are high due to thefts, losses or damages.
 In addition, bad deliveries or fake securities pose further risks.
 These risks are completely eliminated with the opening of a demat account.

 2. Easy holding

 A demat account can give quick and easy access to your investments and statements through net banking.
 Also, these details can be available to you anywhere—computer, smartphone or any other smart device.

 If trading occurs in the form of exchanging paper materials, it has to be quantified.
 To make large-scale profits, the limit on the number of shares traded should be removed.
 One of the benefits of holding a demat account is that it offers convenience when dealing with odd lots and single security deposits.